-The BUFOVF flag indicates data loss due to a "receiver buffer full" condition.
-This flag is set if a Buffer Overflow condition is detected.
-A buffer overflow occurs when the receive buffer is full (two characters), it is a new character waiting in the Receive Shift register, and a new Start bit is detected.
-This flag is valid until the receive buffer (USARTn.RXDATAL) is read.

-This flag is not used in Master SPI mode of operation.
+This flag is set if a buffer overflow is detected.
+A buffer overflow occurs when the receive buffer is full, a new frame is waiting in the receive shift register, and a new Start bit is detected.
+This flag is cleared when the Receiver Data (USARTn.RXDATAL and USARTn.RXDATAH) registers are read.
+This flag is not used in the Master SPI mode of operation.